himisawww/Ephemeris/README.md

 This project is currently under development.
 The source files are not very user-friendly.

+For details about physics, see https://www.kamine.cloud/archives/70 and successive articles.

 Ephemeris: CPU and GPU Implementation of a Runge-Kutta 12-order integrator for ephemeris integration.

 SolarSystem: Parameters and initial values of Solar Sytem Celestial Bodies at J2000.0 (JD 2451545.0) TDB.